-There are several opportunities housed within the University of Utah School of Medicine available to undergraduate students, medical students, and communities around the State of Utah that align with the goals of the School of Medicine's Exceptional Learning Experience (ELE) that promote professionalism, community, and meaningful relationships.
+There are several opportunities offered by the University of Utah, SFESOM, and other community partners available to undergraduate students, medical students, and communities around the State of Utah that align with the goals of the School of Medicine's Exceptional Learning Experience (ELE) that promote professionalism, community, and meaningful relationships.

 View the links below to learn more about each of the programs:

 Howard University and 5 For The Fight have created an opportunity for rising freshmen, sophomores, juniors and seniors to work in some of the world's leading cancer research laboratories.
 The 5 For The Fight Cancer Research Internship is a 10-week summer program where interns will participate in hands-on research, mentorship opportunities, professional development workshops and more.

 ACCESS Scholars represent women and individuals from all dimensions of diversity who embody the program values of excellence, leadership, and gender equity.

 The Annual Biomedical Research Conference for Minoritized Scientists (ABRCMS) has been the go-to conference for historically excluded community college, undergraduate and post-baccalaureate students in science, technology, engineering and mathematics.

 The AHEC Scholars Program is a 2‑year program for health professions students interested in addressing underserved urban and rural health needs in a transformed health system.